maxdraz/particle-jam/README.md

 Check out an early progress video [here](https://www.youtube.com/watch?v=GV9sL5xkrDM) :)

 ## What I coded myself
-The majority of code used in the final project was coded by me.
+The majority of the code used in the final project was coded by me.

 **ParticlesECS.cs**
 * Acts as a bootstrapper.